 Back home, Glauco, an industrial designer, finds his wife in bed with a serious headache.
 She has left him dinner but it is cold and Glauco decides to prepare himself a gourmet meal.
 While looking for some kitchenware, he discovers a revolver wrapped in a newspaper dating from 1934 announcing the death of famed mobster John Dillinger.
-Written by

 Did You Know?